Fentanyl Addiction: Symptoms, Risks, Effects, Treatment

 - Cost-effective and helps maintain self-control.

-These approaches aim to manage withdrawal symptoms, reduce cravings, and support long-term recovery.
+These fentanyl addiction treatments aim to manage withdrawal symptoms, reduce cravings, and support long-term recovery.

 How Does Fentanyl Affect Your Vitals?